georust/rinex/rinex-cli/README.md

 ```

 Command line arguments order does not matter.
-(Input) `filepath` is the only mandatory argument, other flags are optionnal.
+(Input) `filepath` is the only mandatory argument, other flags are optional.
-`Help` menu tells you which argument has a shortenned version,
+`Help` menu tells you which argument has a shortened version,
-here is an example on how to use a shortenned argument:
+here is an example on how to use a shortened argument:

 ```bash
 cargo run --filepath /tmp/amel010.21g